Johannes Spieß: Early life

 Johannes Spiess was born in Berlin on 25 July 1888, to Max Ernst Paul and Margarethe Amalie Anna Spiess.
-He also had two brothers, both of whom served in the army.
-One of his brothers was Theodor Spiess (1890-1962).
+He had two brothers, both of whom served in the army.
+Max Spiess (1893-1983) and Theodor Spiess (1890-1962).

 Spiess joined the Imperial German Navy as a sea cadet in 1907.
 He gradually rose through the ranks, where from 1908 till 1910 served as an Ensign on the SMS Braunschweig.
 Later on, from 1910 till 1912 he served as a Torpedo Officer on the SMS Pommern.
 In the fall of 1912, he was assigned as a Watch Officer on the U-9 under the command of Otto Weddigen, where he participated in early submarine sea trials.

 Impressed by Spiess' service, Weddigen arranged with the Imperial German Navy, for Spiess to remain under his command on the U-9.
 By 1913, he had already attained the rank of First Lieutenant.